In our visit to Hallstatt Austria, we will visit Salzwelten Salt Mines, Skywalk, Hallstatt Museum and of course the village itself. Let’s begin!

 And this is probably the classical view of Hallstatt:

 By this point, we were quite tired but still wanted to see more of this village.
 Thus we saw boat rides we decided to go for it.

-Sailing back to the village:
+On our way back to the town.

 Catholic parish church:

-As I mentioned, it was getting late and we started walking towards car parking.
+As I mentioned, it was getting late, and we started walking towards car parking.
 On our way we passed the main square (Marktplatz):

-Night Stay at Gosau
+Night Stay At Gosau

-Our B&B was in Gosau, which is about 10 min drive.
+The B&B was in Gosau, which is about 10 min drive.